How and when to use your car fog lights

 How to use your fog lights

 Fog lights have a very specific purpose.
 Using them when they’re not needed can dazzle other drivers, and even obscure other lights on your car.
-You don’t want your brake lights to be less visible because your rear fogs are outshining them.
+You don’t want the brake lights to be less visible because your rear fogs are outshining them.

 It’s a legal issue, too.
 If the police see you driving with your fog lights on unnecessarily, a £50 on-the-spot fine could be issued.